 The centre was opened in 1987, starting with six giant pandas that had been rescued from the wild after logging in their habitat killed off dozens of the rare creatures.
-Within 20 years, the center had managed to successfully bread 124 giant panda cubs, despite the pandas not being easy to breed.
+Within 20 years, the centre had managed to successfully bread 124 giant panda cubs, despite the pandas not being easy to breed.

-Handling the pandas was a popular activity in the past years, although this is no longer available at the center due to contact with humans causing the pandas to get ill.
+Handling the pandas was a popular activity in the past years, although this is no longer available at the centre due to contact with humans causing the pandas to get ill.
 That does not mean it is not worth seeing though, as there are plenty of opportunities to view the pandas in their habitats, and many of the older animals, which have been there for many years now, are so used to people that they often come out, drawn by the crowds of people that are there to see them.

 Wolong Panda Base

-The Shenshuping Panda Base at Wolong is around 150 kilometers from Chengdu, and was built to replace the former Wolong panda base at Hetaoping, which was too small.
-While smaller in area than Bifengxia, it has the world’s largest breeding center for giant pandas, and is one of the main scientific study sites for the animals.
+The Shenshuping Panda Base at Wolong is around 150 kilometres from Chengdu and was built to replace the former Wolong panda base at Hetaoping, which was too small.
+While smaller in area than Bifengxia, it has the world’s largest breeding centre for giant pandas and is one of the main scientific study sites for the animals.

-The center holds around 60 percent of the world’s giant panda population in 59 different enclosures where the pandas live and roam in their natural habitat.
+The centre holds around 60 per cent of the world’s giant panda population in 59 different enclosures where the pandas live and roam in their natural habitat.
 The site is located in the area of one of the giant panda’s natural ranges in Sichuan Province, which makes the landscape and flora ideal for the care and breeding of the pandas.

-The panda center is actually part of a much larger nature reserve that has more than 4,000 different species of animals inside its boundaries, which covered around 20,000 hectares in total when it was built.
-The nature reserve was opened in 1963, in the Qionglai Mountains in Wenchuan County of Sichuan Province, and has since been extended to include the panda’s natural habitat, now covering around 200,000 hectares.
+The panda centre is actually part of a much larger nature reserve that has more than 4,000 different species of animals inside its boundaries, which covered around 20,000 hectares in total when it was built.
+The nature reserve was opened in 1963, in the Qionglai Mountains in Wenchuan County of Sichuan Province, and has since been extended to include the panda’s natural habitat, now hovering around 200,000 hectares.

-The reserve is primarily a panda breeding and research center now, though it does have large populations of snow leopards, red pandas, golden monkeys, and white-lipped deer, the main type of deer found on the Tibetan plateau.
+The reserve is primarily a panda breeding and research centre now, though it does have large populations of snow leopards, red pandas, golden monkeys, and white-lipped deer, the main type of deer found on the Tibetan plateau.
 As of this time, it is estimated that around 150 giant pandas also live inside the reserve, running wild in the hills and mountains.

 Dujiangyan Panda Base

-As well as being able to tour the center and learn about the history and rarity of the giant panda, and what the centers are currently doing to bring these beautiful creatures back from the brink f annihilation, there are also a few rare positions for becoming a panda keeper for the day, though this is an expensive day out, costing more than 300 US dollars.
+As well as being able to tour the centre and learn about the history and rarity of the giant panda, and what the centres are currently doing to bring these beautiful creatures back from the brink f annihilation, there are also a few rare positions for becoming a panda keeper for the day, though this is an expensive day out, costing more than 300 US dollars.

-The volunteer program at the center only allows 60 people per day to join, so make sure you are booked before heading there, as you may be disappointed.
-The program allows you to interact more closely with the pandas, and you will be attending panda classes, cleaning the enclosures, making the food for the pandas and feeding them, visiting the Panda Center of Science and Education, and helping with any cubs that are in the center at the time of your visit.
+The volunteer program at the centre only allows 60 people per day to join, so make sure you are booked before heading there, as you may be disappointed.
+The program allows you to interact more closely with the pandas, and you will be attending panda classes, cleaning the enclosures, making the food for the pandas and feeding them, visiting the Panda Center of Science and Education, and helping with any cubs that are in the centre at the time of your visit.

 Bifengxia Panda Base

 Located at Ya’an City in Sichuan Province, the Bifengxia Panda Base is a research base and breeding facility that was opened as recently as 2004, to cater to the growing number of pandas being bred in captivity for release into the wild.
-The center was built on a maiden forest in the Bifeng Valley just outside Ya’an City and has become one of the most natural of the panda centers in southwest China.
+The centre was built on a maiden forest in the Bifeng Valley just outside Ya’an City and has become one of the most natural of the panda centres in southwest China.
 The area

-The perfect panda retirement home, the center’s habitats are spread over a huge area, including leopard Mountain, New leopard Mountain, Bai Xiong Ping, and the quarantine area of Bi Tang, with a kindergarten and nursery, and now a breeding center too, with a research center and hospital.
+The perfect panda retirement home, the centre’s habitats are spread over a huge area, including leopard Mountain, New leopard Mountain, Bai Xiong Ping, and the quarantine area of Bi Tang, with a kindergarten and nursery, and now a breeding centre too, with a research centre and hospital.

 After the earthquake in 2008 that damaged the Wolong Panda Base, 40 giant pandas were shipped to Bifengxia for care and rehabilitation, and the many large enclosures were split to accommodate the new arrivals.

-The Panda Garden is one of the most popular attractions within the center, which houses 60 giant pandas in the Bifeng Gorge Scenic Area, where the pandas are in their own natural habitat in an area that was once a natural area of the panda’s range.
+The Panda Garden is one of the most popular attractions within the centre, which houses 60 giant pandas in the Bifeng Gorge Scenic Area, where the pandas are in their own natural habitat in an area that was once a natural area of the panda’s range.

 While the zoo does not have any giant pandas in residence, there are plenty of other animals there, including the unrelated red panda, which looks more like a North American raccoon, as well as snow leopards, monkeys, deer, and a multitude of other animals native to China and Southeast Asia.

-Chengdu has more centers for giant pandas than any other province in China, mostly because of the location in relation to the animals’ natural range in the mountains to the north and west of the Sichuan Basin.
+Chengdu has more centres for giant pandas than any other province in China, mostly because of the location in relation to the animals’ natural range in the mountains to the north and west of the Sichuan Basin.

 For those that do not want to travel far from the city, the Chengdu Panda Base is the closest, lying in the city itself, while the most natural is the Wolong Panda Base, which has a wider area of natural habitat for the pandas in their own natural range in the mountains.